TarangRanpara/EMFoS/README.md

 # EMFoS

-**EMFoS: Evaluation Metrics for Summarization**
+**EMFoS: Evaluation Metrics For Summarization**

 Measuring the performance of NLP tasks like News Summarization is a very challenging task.
 It's not always possible to have human annotators review it.
 We need an "Automatic Evaluation Metric" that can work without human intervention.
-It may not be as good as human ratings but a proxy.
-Thus, a Good "Automatic Evaluation Metric" is supposed to be a good "Proxy" of Human Evaluation (or Ratings).
+It may not be as good as human ratings but it can be a "**proxy**".
+Thus, a good "Automatic Evaluation Metric" is supposed to be a good "Proxy" of Human Evaluation (or Ratings).
 The idea is that if we have multiple options for evaluation metrics, we choose one which is a better proxy of human evaluation compared to others.

 This Repository explores various evaluation metrics, including de-facto-evaluation-metric-for-summarization "ROUGE Score" and some contextual-similarity-based metrics.